 Travel along the Charles Knife Road and enjoy the steep climb between two deep canyons, boasting a sweeping view of the gorges and Exmouth Gulf.
 The return trip is 24 kilometre and the road is not suitable for caravans.

 A further 7 kilometres north, the 24-kilometre return trip along the Shothole Canyon Road winds through the base of the canyon and is one of the rare places on the Cape where larger trees are found.

 Just before the Harold E.Holt Naval Base, a wonderful 4.7-kilometre walk and cycle track winds its way south through fragrant eucalypts.
-Following good winter rains, you can expect to see Everlastings, native fuschias, Fanflowers and Dampiera north of the Naval Base.
+Following good winter rains, you can expect to see native Fuschias, Fanflowers and Dampiera north of the Naval Base.

 Enjoy striking views of distant red sand dunes parallel to the Cape Range.
 In well-drained positions, you'll find the beautiful Ashby's banksia that is rich in nectar.
 Visit the newly renovated Vlamingh Head Lighthouse at the spectacular North West Cape and journey south for a further on this coastal road.

 Look out for a shrubland of Cape Range kurrajongs just inside the Park.
 The Milyering Visitors Centre houses a library with great local flora and fauna reference resources.
 The white Minilya Lily may be seen in the Pilgramunna area after good rains, while coastal dunes are dotted with daisies, Portulaca and the purple Lotus Australis.
 Marvel at the many ficus precariously rooted on the sheer rock faces of the gorge at Yardie Creek.